menu

 Searchlight is a tiny town located in the state of Nevada.
 With a population of 445 people and just one neighborhood, Searchlight is the 52nd largest community in Nevada.

-Because occupations involving physical labor dominate the local economy, Searchlight is generally considered to be a blue-collar town.
-78.13% of the Searchlight workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Searchlight, you'll notice that it is more blue-collar than most other communities in America.
+78.13% of Searchlight’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Searchlight is a town of construction workers and builders, transportation and shipping workers, and managers.
 There are especially a lot of people living in Searchlight who work in business and financial occupations (21.88%), office and administrative support (0.00%), and sales jobs (0.00%).

-Searchlight’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Searchlight’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 In Searchlight, however, the average commute to work is quite long.
 On average, people spend 51.41 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.